novarq/debootstrap/README.md

 Copy your `tactical1000-[distro].tar.xz` archive (built in Step 2), `uImage-lan969x.itb` kernel image (built in Step 3) and  `uImage-lan969x_initramfs.itb` (built in Step 4) to USB storage.

-Connect via serial console following the [Serial Console Guide](https://github.com/novarq/tactical-1000/blob/main/docs/serial-console-access.md).
+Connect via serial console following the Serial console access guide.

 Access the U-Boot prompt during boot process through your serial console connection (interrupt boot sequence) to boot from the initramfs image.